Kaho Naa... Pyaar Hai: Plot

 Rohit, a talented but struggling singer who works at a car showroom, lives with his younger brother Amit.
-The two were orphaned young and raised with kindness by their childless neighbors, Lily and Anthony.
+Orphaned at a young age, the brothers were raised with kindness by their childless neighbours, Lily and Anthony.
 During his work, Rohit meets Sonia, the daughter of wealthy industrialist Mr. Saxena.
 Despite their different backgrounds, they become close friends, and Sonia is drawn to Rohit’s charm and sincerity.

-On a cruise organized by Sonia’s friend Atul, who is also the son of Rohit’s boss, Shakti Malik, tensions rise when Sonia becomes jealous of the attention Rohit receives from other girls.
-After a drunken quarrel, Rohit and Sonia drift away in a lifeboat and are stranded on a deserted island.
-Initially, their clashing personalities spark conflict, with Rohit taking the situation more seriously than Sonia.
-But when Sonia tricks him into believing that she is drowning, Rohit jumps in to save her despite his own lack of swimming skills, and he starts drowning in real.
-Realising this, she saves him.
-This moment makes them realize their deep feelings for each other.
-Their bond grows, and love blossoms.
+On a cruise organised by Sonia’s friend Atul, who is also the son of Rohit’s boss, Shakti Malik, tensions rise when Sonia becomes jealous of the attention Rohit receives from other girls.
+After a drunken quarrel, Rohit and Sonia drift away in a lifeboat and become stranded on a deserted island.
+Initially, their clashing personalities lead to conflict, with Rohit taking the situation more seriously than Sonia.
+However, when Sonia jokingly pretends to drown, Rohit jumps in to save her despite being unable to swim and nearly dies himself.
+After Sonia rescues him, the experience makes them realise their deep feelings for one another, and their love blossoms.